Alarms and safety aids

 Some people with epilepsy find it helpful to consider safety aids or equipment that might help them with day-to-day life.
 For example, an alarm, or monitor, that can alert family or friends when someone has a seizure.

 Epilepsy can affect people differently.
 If your seizures are controlled by treatment, your safety may not be affected.
 But if you continue to have seizures, safety may be an issue for you.
 You might find it helpful to complete a risk assessment to help you to identify any possible risk when doing an activity, and provide some practical ideas to make an activity safer.

 You can also ask your local social services for a 'needs assessment', which looks at your safety at home.
-Needs assessment are usually carried out by an occupational therapist (OT) who will visit you at home.
-This might identify the need for support or safety equipment such as an alarm.
+Needs assessments are usually carried out by an occupational therapist (OT) who will visit you at home.
+This might identify the need for support or safety equipment, such as an alarm.

 Alarm systems may be available through housing associations or social services departments, and are sometimes called community alarms, 'Lifeline' or Telecare systems.
 Charges for community alarms vary from one authority to another, and also vary according to the service provided.